 During a consultation, your possible suitability for our academy will be assessed and discussed during an interview with a teacher.
 If your work receives a positive assessment, you pass on to the second admission round; the entrance examination, and the teacher will give you the application form to apply for the entrance exam.
 NOTE: we strongly advise you to study our complete website and at least take note of our academy philosophy (which can be found at menu option About) before attending your consultation.

-Bring a wide variety of work to the consultation, as diverse as possible, preferably no older than three years.
+Bring a wide variety of visual work to the consultation, as diverse as possible, preferably no older than three years.
 Do not just bring along final results: initial sketches, ideas and plans can also provide insight and give direction to the interview.
 Be sure to bring plenty of work to the consultation, at least 20 pieces.
 These can be drawings, sketches, design sketches, sketch books, paintings, photographs, collages, graphics, textiles, garments, ceramics, items of jewellery, floor plans, models and, if applicable, texts (NOTE: at a later stage, texts will be assessed by the department Beeld & Taal, so the main focus will be on your visual work).
 You can show photographs of heavy or large pieces that are difficult to bring along (tip: put a pencil next to your work when you photograph it).
 NOTE: when applying for the basic year, it is important to show work that is not too one-sided, so not only photography or only graphic work, but also 'free work'.
 Internet presentations will not be considered during the consultation.
 CDs and DVDs can only be shown if you bring your own laptop.

 To maximise your chances, come to the first consultations before the Christmas break.
 During the consultation, you will receive recommendations on how to prepare for the entrance examination (second round of the selection procedure).
 If you come early, you will have more time to prepare for the examination.
 There will also be more time to answer questions during the earlier consultations.